alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 learning that's going to crash, it's going to be reinforcement learning"](https://slideslive.com/38917654/a-real-world-reinforcement-learning-revolution).
 Unfortunate for me, given what problems I find interesting!

-There's two kinds of research reputation: word of mouth, and publications.
+There's two kinds of research reputation: word of mouth, and influence through publications.
 Word of mouth is easier to get.
 You can give a good talk, make an impression on someone when you mingle at a conference, or contribute useful ideas during a research brainstorm within your lab.
 But word of mouth isn't permanent.
 It's tied to the people you work with and the institution you